Forms of Slavery

 Child Marriage is any formal or informal unification where one or both parties are under the age of 18.

-Children are often taken away from their parents without consent and forced to work as slaves for another family.
-Education is non-existent in these areas, and it is very common girls are sexually abused and forced to marry at the wishes of their 'master'.
+Children are often taken away from their parents at a young age and forced to work, education is non-existent in these areas.
+It is very common girls are sexually abused and forced to marry at the wishes of their 'master'.

 The ILO indicates that there are 152 million victims of child labour worldwide; 72 million of the victims work in hazardous labour.